Acclaimed Chefs Share Their Fears And Hopes Around Phase II Reopening

 Eric Rivera: We aren’t.

-Mashama and John: We are taking the opposite approach which is to limit hours/days to stay afloat.
+Mashama and Johno: We are taking the opposite approach which is to limit hours/days to stay afloat.
 We cannot be open and have no guests — that is far too expensive.

 Isaac Toups: We never closed.